Written by our divorce lawyers in Manassas

 As soon as possible, preferably before you split up, you will need to make a list of your assets and debts.
 These would include any assets you hold separately from your spouse, as well as family businesses and additional separate or shared property.

 It may also help to look ahead in terms of supporting yourself.
 It is not enough to assume that you will receive adequate spousal support and child support to make ends meet.
 If you earn less money than your spouse or did not work during the marriage, you may want to consider updating your job skills to become more self-sufficient.

 If you have minor children, child custody will be another important concern.
 You will want to consider whether you are willing to share joint custody with your spouse or if you will pursue sole custody.
 Divorce is especially difficult for children, so you will need to bring up the subject carefully with them and be reassuring and understanding.

 Ideally, both parents should be able to parent their children after divorce.
 If there has been abuse during the marriage, however, you may want to consider obtaining a protective order.
-Rest assured that our attorneys are up to the challenge of confronting these sensitive family matters.
+Rest assured that our divorce lawyers are up to the challenge of confronting these sensitive family matters.

-Northern Virginia, including Manassas, Prince William, Manassas Park, Gainesville, Haymarket, Woodbridge, Lake Ridge, Dumfries, Bristow, Warrenton, Centreville, Fairfax, Stafford, Chantilly, Leesburg, Ashburn, Sterling, Herndon, Reston, Alexandria, Annandale, and Arlington.
+Divorce lawyers in Manassas serving Fairfax, Prince William, Arlington, Manassas Park, Gainesville, Haymarket, Woodbridge, Lake Ridge, Dumfries, Bristow, Warrenton, Centreville, Stafford, Chantilly, Leesburg, Ashburn, Sterling, Herndon, Reston, Alexandria, and Annandale.